st33ze/wp--boilerplate/readme.md

 - CSS support via ```css-loader``` and ```style-loader```
 - Developement server with hot reloading using ```webpack-dev-server```
 - Easily extandable for additional loaders and plugins
+- CSS starting template with reset and variables

 ### Quick start
 Clone the repository: